anhnguyendepocen/M335/docs/backgrounds.md

 ----------------------------------------

 ## Task 2: Wax On, Wax off with Swirl
 This task is intended to get all of us on the same page in R.  You will use the `library(swirl)` package to learn how to use R.  We will be covering Lessons 1-7.
 Even if you have used R before, this will be an excellent refresher.
+If the sending of an email in the swirl practice does not work do not worry about it.
 If you do not get the title of this task, watch [this](https://www.youtube.com/watch?v=SMCsXl9SGgY).

  * [Details](class_tasks/task02_details.html)